 - Once cooled, in a small mixing bowl, add 2 tbsp olive oil and 4 tbsp of apple cider vinegar to the chutney.
 Stir until well combined.

-- In a medium size mixing bowl, add the chopped tomatoes, yellow capsicum, basil.
+- In a medium size mixing bowl, add the chopped tomatoes, yellow bell pepper (capsicum) and basil.

 - Gently fold the peach chutney dressing through the salad.